-underlying inflation as being a relatively persistent variable, typically changing only slowly as the fundamental drivers of inflation evolve.
+Accordingly, we think it is more plausible to think that any predictability is more a statistical, and fairly short-term, phenomenon.
+We view true unobservable underlying inflation as being a relatively persistent variable, typically changing only slowly as the fundamental drivers of inflation evolve.
 So unobservable underlying inflation in period t should be a very good predictor of itself in period t+1.
-And, as is represented in Equation (1), headline inflation in period t+1 will be given by unobservable underlying inflation in period t+1 plus an error term.
-So a good estimate of period t underlying inflation should be a reasonably good predictor of headline inflation in period t+1.
-However, this will be somewhat dependent on the variance of e{CPI} : if headline inflation is extremely noisy then even a very good measure of underlying inflation will have trouble forecasting it.
-In summary, we do not expect that measures of underlying inflation should necessarily have any predictive power for headline inflation at any deep level: rather because true underlying inflation is fairly persistent, a good estimate of underlying inflation will have some predictive power for other measures of near-term inflation.
+And, consistent with Equation (1), headline inflation in period t+1 will be given by unobservable underlying inflation in period t+1 plus an error term.
+So a good estimate of period t underlying inflation should be a reasonably good predictor of headline inflation is extremely noisy then even a very good measure of underlying inflation will have trouble forecasting it.
+In summary, we do not expect that measures of underlying inflation should necessarily have any predictive power for headline inflation at any deep level: rather because true underlying inflation is fairly persistent, a good estimate of underlying inflation will also be persistent and will have some predictive power for other measures of inflation in the near-term.

 Similar insights hold for Granger causality tests involving the CPI and various candidates for underlying inflation.
 Suppose we have two noisy measures of underlying inflation that each contain some independent information about true unobservable underlying inflation.
-In general, if underlying inflation is quite persistent and we have a sufficiently long data sample, we would expect both to Granger cause each other.8 In reality, the sample period may not be long enough to observe Granger causality in both directions.
-If so, it is likely that the presence or absence of Granger causality between the two measures of underlying inflation will depend on how close each is to true underlying inflation (that is, on the relative variance of the e_i terms).
-If one measure tends to be a significantly better proxy for underlying inflation than the other, then we would expect Granger causality to be more likely to go from the former to the latter than vice versa.
-But if one measure is a sufficiently poor proxy for underlying inflation then we might not observe Granger causality in either direction.
-In particular, if CPI inflation is a
+In general, if underlying inflation is quite persistent and we have a sufficiently long data sample, we would expect both to Granger cause each other.8 In reality, the sample period may not be long enough to observe